Azure/AppConfiguration/releaseNotes/SpringCloudAzureAppConfigurationConfig.md

 * Renamed `ConfigurationClientBuilderSetup` to `ConfigurationClientCustomizer`.
 * Renamed `SecretClientBuilderSetup` to `SecretClientCustomizer`.
 * Removed `AppConfigurationCredentialProvider` and `KeyVaultCredentialProvider`, instead you can use [Azure Spring common configuration properties][azure_spring_common_configuration_properties] or modify the credentials using `ConfigurationClientCustomizer`/`SecretClientCustomizer`.
-* Feature Flags are now merged when found across multiple stores, if duplicate keys are found the highest priority store wins.
+* Feature Flags are now merged when loaded from multiple stores, if duplicate keys are found the highest priority store wins.

 ## 1.3.0 - April 21, 2021